shreeve/pico-usb/rp2040-usb.md

 USB is ubiquitous.
 It is one of the most successful computing protocols ever developed, but its details are surprisingly complicated.
 USB 2.0 defines two
-speeds: LS (low speed) which operates at 1.5 Mbps (megabits per second), and FS (full speed) which operates at 12 Mbps.
+speeds: LS (Low Speed) which operates at 1.5 Mbps (megabits per second), and FS (Full Speed) which operates at 12 Mbps.
 Low Speed USB is typically used for devices that require lower bandwidth, such as keyboards and mice, while Full Speed USB is used for a wider range of devices, including audio devices, and storage devices which offer higher data transfer rates.

 USB operates by connecting one or more USB devices on a common bus, which is connected to a USB host.
 A device called a USB hub can connect other USB devices upstream.
 A maximum of 127 USB devices can be connected, all controlled by a single USB host.

 In order to understand USB, we begin at the most basic level and work up from
 there: